gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    2^64-1 bytes.

-   The security operations and reassembly process requires that the protected user message, i.e. with DTLS record overhead, is buffered in the receiver.
+   The security operations and reassembly process requires that the protected user message, i.e., with DTLS record overhead, is buffered in the receiver.
 This buffer space will thus put a limit on the largest size of plain text user message that can be transferred securely.
 However, by mandating the use of the partial delivery of